dripar-webkul/unopim-docs/src/master/advanced/elasticsearch-configuration.md

 php artisan unopim:elastic:clear
 ```

-⚠️ Deletes all indexed data.
-Use carefully.
+⚠️ Remove all indexed data and indexes for categories and products.

 * **Index Products**